arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 To set Opta™ as a Modbus TCP Server, navigate to the `Ethernet` tab located in the `Resources` panel of the PLC IDE.
 Since the `Modbus TCP Slave` mode is always enabled, you don't have to change any setting in the current window.
 However, certain properties are essential for Opta™ to work properly with Modbus TCP, thus it requires the subsequent configuration.

-The Modbus TCP Slave Opta™ will employ the following Ethernet properties.
+The Modbus TCP Server Opta™ will employ the following Ethernet properties.

 ```arduino